Translational Research to Advance Testing of Novel Drugs and Human Cell-Based Screening Platforms to Treat Pain and Opioid Use Disorder

-NIH will provide a suite of translational science resources and technical expertise to investigators in the area of pain and addiction.
+Through the National Center for Advancing Translational Sciences (NCATS), NIH is providing a suite of translational science resources and technical expertise to investigators in the areas of pain, addiction, and overdose.
 These include:

-This program fosters collaboration among pre-clinical researchers in the extramural community and experts at NCATS to advance knowledge about the underlying biology of pain, addiction, and overdose, develop new interventions to treat them, and determine which interventions are most effective.
+This program fosters collaboration among pre-clinical researchers in the extramural community and experts at the NCATS intramural research program, Division of Preclinical Innovation, to advance knowledge about the underlying biology of pain, addiction, and overdose; develop new interventions to treat them; and determine which interventions are most effective.
 Collaborators bring a wealth of background knowledge and a starting point for a particular project, and NCATS scientists bring an equivalent wealth of knowledge in translation and the expertise to transform those starting points into useful tools and platforms for drug development.

 - Integrated chemistry database

 - Combination of two or more areas

 An event was held to recognize the 17 ASPIRE Design Challenges Winners on October 28, 2019.
 Winners were recognized for innovative approaches towards solving the opioid crisis and revolutionizing the discovery, development, and pre-clinical testing of next-generation, safer, and non-addictive analgesics to treat pain, as well as new treatments for OUD and overdose.

 To further advance the NCATS ASPIRE Program and build on the innovations of the ASPIRE Design Challenges.
 NCATS issued a Reduction-to-Practice Challenge to prototype novel approaches that would lead to efficacious and non-addictive pain treatments and/or novel treatments for addiction and overdose and will be validated in the NCATS intramural ASPIRE facility.
 Winners* of the 2020 NCATS ASPIRE Reduction-to-Practice Challenge, (Stage 1: Planning Comprehensive Integrated Platforms) have been announced.